dbgx/lldb.nvim/README.md

     * Visual layout or window management
     * Key-bindings

-As of 0.3 release, none of these goals are met.
+As of 0.7 release, I believe **Completeness** has been almost achieved, and a glimpse of the rest is in view.

 ## Getting started

-Watch a [demo video](https://youtu.be/aXSNhTH1Co4), or refer to the getting started section in the vim-docs (`:h lldb-start`).
+A demo screencast will be posted soon, until then please refer to the getting started section in the vim-docs (`:h lldb-start`).
+For easy navigation of vim documentaion, I suggest using [viewdoc plugin](https://github.com/powerman/vim-plugin-viewdoc) by powerman.

 ## General Discussion